ellennickles/xphoto-s24/week8/README.md

     options](https://www.yelp.com/search?find_desc=bars+with+photobooths&find_loc=New+York%2C+NY)
     around town.
 Consider calling ahead to confirm that these locations still offer photo booths.
-  - HINT: The closest one to our classroom is a short walk to DeKalb Market Hall at City Point, downstairs and near the entrance to Trader Joe's.
+  - TIP: The closest one to our classroom is a short walk to DeKalb Market Hall at City Point, downstairs and near the entrance to Trader Joe's.
 - Respond